-The Institute of Medical Genetics, Cardiff University has set up a research project which hopes to further understanding of the connection between kidney disease and Tuberous sclerosis (TSC).
+The Institute of Medical Genetics, Cardiff University has set up a research project which hopes to further understanding of kidney disease in patients affected by tuberous sclerosis (TSC).

 You can take part if you have TSC and have been diagnosed with

 For this study we will need to look at clinical (hospital) notes, especially regarding your kidneys and kidney tests (e.g. blood tests and scans) if you have had these undertaken in the past.
 We would therefore request your permission to contact your hospital doctors and GP and for these details from your medical notes and to include this information in our study.
 We will also send you a short health questionnaire via post.
 If you agree to take part, we may also ask for a blood sample from you if your genetic tests for tuberous sclerosis are incomplete.
 This is a small procedure which can be carried out by your GP surgery or hospital and would only be required if we do not have enough stored DNA from your previous genetic analysis.
 If you have not had a recent blood test for kidney function (creatinine) we will contact your GP and request that it will be done.
 This is part of normal recommendedhealth care for people with tuberous sclerosis.
 You will only be required to be actively involved in this study during the period of giving consent and completing the health questionnaire (approximately 30 minutes) and giving a blood sample if required (approximately 1 hour).
 Your involvement can be handled at a local level with both consent and blood samples being posted back to the researchers.
 You will not need to travel to Cardiff to take part in the study.

 Dr Iris Egner, Institute of Medical Genetics, Cardiff University